- 1 Introduction

 - Thrombotic Occlusion of Carotid Artery – Thrombus can only be differentiated from atheromatous plaque on imaging and will present clinically as for atheroma

 - Fibromuscular Dysplasia – This is non-atheromatous stenotic angiopathy causing hypertrophy of the vessel wall, predominantly affecting young (<50yrs) females and, whilst most commonly in the renal arteries, the carotid arteries can be affected, presenting clinically with focal neurological deficit

 In addition, non-cerebrovascular conditions that manifest neurologically should be considered.
 These include hypoglycaemia, Todd’s paresis*, subdural haematoma, space-occupying lesion, venous sinus thrombosis, post-ictal state, and multiple sclerosis.

 *Todd’s Paresis = Unilateral motor paralysis following a seizure

-Any patient suspected of ischaemic (or haemorrhagic) stroke should have an urgent CT head scan (Fig. 2) to check for infarction potentially amenable to thrombolytic treatment.
+Any patient suspected of ischaemic (or haemorrhagic) stroke should have an urgent non-contrast CT head scan (Fig. 3), assessing for evidence of infarction potentially amenable to thrombolytic treatment.

 - Bloods, including FBC, U&Es, clotting, lipid profile, and glucose

 Once a diagnosis of ischaemic stroke or TIA is made, it is important to screen the carotid arteries for disease precipitating the presentation.
 This can be done initially with Duplex ultrasound scans, which gives a good estimate as to the degree of stenosis, as well as excluding any other possible differentials.

 All patients admitted with a suspected stroke should be started on high flow oxygen and blood glucose optimised (target 4-11mmol); a swallowing screen assessment should also be made on admission.

 Initial management depends on the nature of the stroke:

-- Ischaemic stroke – IV alteplase (r-tPA), if patients are admitted within 4.5hrs of symptom onset and meet inclusion criteria.
-300mg aspirin OD should then be started as an inpatient for 14 days
+- Ischaemic stroke – Intravenous alteplase (r-tPA), if patients are admitted within 4.5hrs of symptom onset and meet inclusion criteria, and 300mg aspirin (usually orally, or given rectally if dysphasic)

 - Haemorrhagic stroke – correction of any coagulopathy and referral to neurosurgery (for potential clot evacuation*)

 *Neurosurgery is often not advised for a haemorrhagic stroke, unless superficial lobar bleed or ventricular bleed, yet this will be at the neurosurgeon’s discretion

 Long Term Management

 All patients with a known stroke or TIA should also be started on cardiovascular risk factor management:

 - Anti-platelet therapy long term, typically aspirin 300mg OD for two weeks, then clopidogrel 75mg OD

 - If not tolerated, trial combination therapy aspirin and dipyradimole